It is important for you to have suitable accommodation while you are based here at Leeds.

 You can find out house price trends in England and Wales since 1995 as well as how much a specific property sold for by using the UK House Price Index.

 Internet websites, such as Zoopla and Rightmove can provide an indication on how Leeds compares nationally by showing a comparison between the UK and Leeds in terms of average home value, across a number of different types of home.
-Home shows both average house asking prices and average rents across the region.
+Home shows both average asking prices and average rents across the region.